Pato-elf/dartmudlet/README.md

 **<p bold align="center">A [Mudlet](https://www.mudlet.org/) package for playing [DartMUD](http://dartmud.com).</p>**

 ## Motivation
-Returning to DartMUD after a 10 year absence, I found people were using Mudlet and discovered the excellent DartMUD LUA Scripts by missionz3r0.
-The game has changed a bit since they were last updated so I've picked them up to tweak patterns, fix typos, extend functionality and use GitHub's release feature to deliver the installable package.
+Returning to DartMUD after a 10 year absence, I found people were using Mudlet and discovered the excellent DartMUD LUA Scripts available on GitHub.
+The game has changed a bit since they were last updated by missionz3r0 so I've picked them up to tweak patterns, fix typos, extend functionality and use GitHub's release feature to deliver them as a package installable with Mudlet's package manager.

 ## Screenshots
 Screenshot soon....